 This course explores the people and ideas of sixteenth century Europe.
 Beginning with a time when Europeans lived in fear of the bubonic plague as God’s dreadful punishment for their sins, students will see how in the Renaissance people came to think that they could take charge of their own destiny.
 They will read selections from the best-selling scholarly book The Swerve: How the World Became Modern by Stephen Greenblatt, which explores such eternal questions as the meaning of life and death and the nature of the soul.
 They will study the political theories of Machiavelli and the religious ideas of Martin Luther and Erasmus, set against the political and religious turmoil of the times, and consider how the rulers of the time ruled in “Machiavellian” ways.
 Students also read selections from Divorced, Beheaded, Survived: a Feminist Reinterpretation of the Wives of Henry VIII by Karen Lindsey, examining Henry VIII’s story through the eyes of the women who married him.
 They study the life and times of Henry’s daughter Elizabeth and explore the question of how for nearly fifty years she successfully exercised power in a patriarchal society that mostly preferred women to be silent and pregnant.

-The Cold War was a 45-year period of military confrontation and cultural competition between the U.S. and the Soviet Union.
-This course will examine how America’s leaders managed our foreign policy during those tumultuous years.
-We will study the policy of containment, the nuclear arms race, the space race and proxy wars in the Global South.
-Students will have opportunities to trace connections between international engagements and domestic life through researching topics such as the military industrial complex, the Great Society, culture wars, and 'Reaganomics.'
-How should Americans today characterize and evaluate the role of the U.S. as a global leader?
+Through primary and secondary texts, this course looks at the tumultuous history of American foreign and domestic policy during the country's entanglement in the Cold War.
+Students will sketch the escalation of tension between the U.S. and the Soviet Union after Kennan’s policy of containment, and follow American participation in the nuclear arms debate, the space race, world economic development, and regional wars in the Global South.
+These foreign policies and military strategies transformed social, economic, and even physical landscapes in the U.S. Students will have opportunities to trace connections between international engagements and domestic life through researching topics such as the military industrial complex, urban renewal and decay, the Great Society, youth subculture, the culture wars, and ‘Reaganomics.’
+Through these projects students turn their eyes inward and to the present.
+How should Americans today characterize and evaluate the role of the U.S. as a global leader in the second half of the twentieth century?
 The course concludes by looking at perceptions of American leadership from abroad and at home, then and now.

 What questions does one ask oneself in order to interpret a work of art?